Going to Cairo to see the pyramids is often the highlight of any family Egyptian holiday. But there are so many more things to do in Cairo with kids.

-(Note the big Nile cruise ships don’t take off from Cairo!
-You will need to head to either Luxor or Aswan to take off on a longer Nile cruise – our full guide to family cruising on the Nile coming soon!)
+Note the big Nile cruise ships rarely leave from Cairo!
+You will need to head to either Luxor or Aswan to take off on a longer Nile cruise – learn all about Aswan to Luxor Nile cruises here.

-A unique thing to do in Cairo with kids is to take a half-day trip to see the pyramids of Saqqara and Dahshur, which are located less than an hour’s drive south of Cairo.
+A unique thing to do in Cairo with kids is to take a half-day trip to see the Saqqara pyramids and Dahshur, located less than an hour’s drive south of Cairo.
 The area is much less crowded than the Pyramids of Giza, and there is plenty of open sand for little ones to run around.

 Saqqara is home to several pyramids, some of which are even older than the Great Pyramid of Giza.
 You will see and learn about the great Step Pyramid, so named because of its rectangular base.
 It is known as the earliest pyramid in Egypt, built about 2650 BCE as the burial chamber for the Pharaoh Djoser.
 Inside the pyramid, the hieroglyphics are still colourful even after all this time.

 Next head further south to Dahshur to see the Bent Pyramid, built during the reign of the Pharaoh Snefru, father of Khufu who built the Great Pyramid at Giza.

 This unique structure isn’t a perfectly shaped pyramid but bends slightly about halfway up due to a steeper slope.
 Inside the Bent pyramid, you can climb down a narrow tunnel with steps to reach two deep inside chambers.